awsdocs/aws-iot-sitewise-user-guide/doc_source/quotas.md

 # AWS IoT SiteWise quotas<a name="quotas"></a>

-For more information about Regions where AWS IoT SiteWise is available, see [AWS IoT SiteWise endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-sitewise.html)\.

 The following tables describe quotas in AWS IoT SiteWise\.
 For more information about quotas and how to request quota increases, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.